 Additionally, keep everyone up to date on new guidelines, what’s happening on field trips, your classroom policies and other emergency information.
 Become familiar with your students’ immediate families so you can quickly spot a suspicious person versus a parent stopping by for lunch with their child.
 Keep your fellow teachers and superiors updated as well so any situations that arise can be taken care of promptly and efficiently.

-Arte Viva Corner Guard provides an example of a safe classroom for children.
-Check out the picture below, click on the picture to download PDF for a better experience:
+As child safety ambassadors, the Arte Viva team has developed an example of a safe classroom for children.
+Check out the picture below or click on the picture to download PDF for a better experience:

 Products that were included in the picture: